Progression, 77''x55'', acrylic and acrylic gel transfers on linen, 2020

 Etienne Zack studied at Emily Carr University of Art and Design in Vancouver, Concordia University and College St-Laurent in Montreal.

-Etienne Zack’s work can be seen through the lens of painting yet references to literature, text, cinema, video, performance, sculpture and architecture are just as common.
-In his recent work, Zack has drawn on the digital image, information data gathering and cloud space storage technologies as significant motifs and agents of affects in our daily experience of reality.
-He engages with the bi-directionality of the digital image as a starting point to consider what pictures can be.
-His canvasses are code-like environments or mental maps that consider the many layers in which paint, language, text, image in architectures come together to articulate our emotional, psychological and physical understanding of contemporary realities.
+Etienne Zack’s paintings can often be seen through the lens of the painting medium itself, while references to literature, text, cinema, video, performance, sculpture and architecture are just as common terrains.
+In his recent work, Zack has draws on digital images, information data gathering and cloud space storage technologies as significant motifs and agents of affects in our daily experience of reality.
+His work considers what contemporary pictures can and/or could be.
+His canvasses are code-like environments or mental maps that consider the many layers in which paint, language, text, image, history and architecture come together to articulate our emotional, psychological and physical understanding of contemporary realities.
 Philosophically, Zack considers painting as a writing and reading technology.

 Noteworthy solo exhibitions include - Etienne Zack: Those Lacking Imagination Take Refuge In Reality, Esker Foundation, Canada; Etienne Zack, Musée d’art contemporain de Montréal; According to This, Bergen Kunsthall, Norway; Thomas Dane Gallery, England; Vision Machine, Surrey Art Gallery, Canada and Lingering Shadows, Blackwood Gallery at the University of Toronto, Canada.